AymaneZizi/Hespress-Redesign/README.md

 # About the project
 This is a redesigned version of Hespress news website, you can check out the the redesegin in my [Behance account](https://www.behance.net/gallery/84588271/HESPRESS-UIUX-Redesign).
-I coded the website using MERN Stack + React Js.
+I coded the website using MERN Stack + Redux Js.
 This project still in progress.

 # Requirements